suffolklibraries/sljekyll/_events/sudbury-2017-11-08-get-connected.md

 ---
 id: sudbury-gc
-name: "Get Connected: learn how to use laptops, tablets and smartphones"
+name: "Get Connected: learn how to use laptops, tablets and smartphones with Hughes Electrical"
 location: sudbury-library
 location-text: Sudbury Library
 event-start-date: 2017-11-08